ircv3/ircv3-specifications/core/capability-negotiation.md

 The client should send a LIST subcommand with no other arguments to solicit a list of enabled capabilities.

+When sent by the server, the last parameter is a space-separated list of capabilities.
 If no capabilities are enabled, an empty parameter must be sent.

 Example: